Govind Swarup: Early life and education

 Govind Swarup was born in the town of Thakurdwara in Uttar Pradesh in 1929.
-He attended Allahabad University, where he received his BSc degree (1948) and MSc in Physics (1950).
+He attended Allahabad University, where he received his BSc degree (1948) and MSc in physics (1950).

 Swarup spent several years at the National Physical Laboratory in Delhi with K. S. Krishnan (1950–53), measuring the spin resonance of electrons.
 Because there was interest in the newly developing field of radio astronomy, arrangements were made to send Swarup and another student to the Radio Physics Division of CSIRO, in Sydney, Australia, to work with Joseph Pawsey and learn to build radio arrays for studying the sun.
 In March 1953 Swarup arrived at Potts Hill in New South Wales on a 2-year fellowship.
 He worked closely with Pawsey, Wilbur Norman Christiansen, John Gatenby Bolton, Bernard Mills and others.

 Swarup was also able to arrange for parts from a discarded 32-element array to be sent from Australia to the National Laboratory in India.
-He returned to the National Laborary from 1955–56.
+He returned to the National Laboratory from 1955 to 1956.

 When the array parts were seriously delayed, Swarup went to the United States.
 He worked as a research associate at the Radio Astronomy Station of Harvard University at Fort Davis, Texas (1956–57).
 He then became a research assistant at Stanford University (1957–60) in California, completing his doctoral thesis with Ron Bracewell.

 Swarup received his PhD from Stanford University in 1961 and became an assistant professor at Stanford University (1961–63).

 Swarup was later awarded a number of honorary degrees: Doctor of Engineering, University of Roorkee in 1987 and Doctor of Science, Banaras Hindu University in 1996.
 He was also given an honorary Doctor of Science by Pandit Ravishankar Shukla University, Raipur in 2010.